vivekkothekarr/modern-login-form/README.md

-# Modern Login Form
+# Netflix Login Form

-This is a simple modern login form created using HTML and CSS.
+This project is a simulated Netflix login page built with HTML, CSS, and JavaScript.

+## Features

+- Modern UI design
+- Basic form validation using JavaScript
+- Password show/hide toggle

-## 🚀 How to Run
+## How to run

-1. Download the code or clone the repo
-2. Open `index.html` in your browser
+Open `index.html` in any modern web browser.

-## 📸 Screenshots
-(Add screenshots here if required)
+---

-## 🧑‍💻 GitHub Workflow Simulated
+## Git & GitHub workflow simulated

-- Forked and cloned repo
-- Created feature branches
+- Created repository
+- Uploaded files
-- Committed changes
+- Edited and committed changes
 - Pushed to GitHub

-- Created pull requests
+---

-## 🕒 Date: 04-09-2025
+### Date: 04-09-2025